Dean110/fortune-teller/readme.txt

 Version History
 	ver 1.0 meets all requirements plus the second stretch goal.
-	ver 1.1 will work towards the first stretch goal
+	ver 1.1 meets all requirements and stretch goals.

 Part 1